KshitijBhat/Motion-Planning-Tracking/README.md

-# path_planning
+# Motion Planning and Tracking for Wheeled Robots
-This repo is for all the path planning code.
+This repo is for all the path planning and tracking code.

 ```trajectory.py``` contains the following functions:
 Function | What it does